-So you have taken the bus to Llano de Pinal and have gotten off at the end or kicked off by the bus conductor.
+So you took the bus to Llano de Pinal and got off at the end or kicked off by the bus conductor.
 What do you do now?

 When you get off the bus, you should be able to see Volcano Santa Maria in the distance.
 Just follow the main path towards the volcano and you will arrive at the bottom of Volcano Santa Maria shortly.

 If you get off the bus and the weather is extremely cloudy and foggy and you cannot see Volcano Santa Maria from the distance, simply follow the main road in the direction the bus was going (away from Xela).

 If you are still confused, use the application maps.me on your phone and it will indicate where to go.
 (It can be used without an internet connection!!)

 The beginning of the hike will be local farms and such.
 Don’t be surprised if you see locals with donkeys and horses around this part of the hike.

 We actually saw a man with a machete walking down and I was immediately terrified.
 In my head, I thought I was going to get robbed and there was no way of escaping.
 Turns out, it was a local farmer who was using a machete to help him with his work.
 So if you see the same thing, don’t freak out!!

 The path is relatively straightforward and difficult to get lost.
 If you ever have doubts you can either ask a local (there will be tons) or refer to maps.me.
 Maps.me is literally a life-saver.

 You should arrive at the top of Volcano Santa Maria within 4 hours.
 The descending is much easier and takes about 2-3 hours.

 What to Bring on Your Volcano Santa Maria Hike